guysoft/OctoKlipperPi/README.md

 ## I have a problem where can I get help?

 If you need support with OctoPrint or OctoPi, [please get in touch on the OctoPrint Community Forums](https://community.octoprint.org).
-If you have a bug specific to OctoPi-Klipper use the issue tracker
+If you have a bug specific to OctoKlipperPi use the issue tracker